vagorb/CoronaWeatherBackend-3semester/README.md

 ***
 Setup guide:
-Our app could be acessed with this link: https://coronaweather.tk
+Our app could be acessed with this link: https://coronaweather.tk (currently not available)

 If you want to locally run the project:
 1. Copy back-end and front-end to intellij or another IDE.